What's onChristmasLocal directoryOffers & competitionsJobsHistoryMapFeatured

 The river Frome rises in nearby Dodington Park (landscaped by Capability Brown) and crosses the railway on an aqueduct.
 It goes through the nearby town of Chipping Sodbury (2 miles away) and flows on to end up in the floating harbour at Bristol.

-The village has a primary school, a private school and a village hall.
+The village has a primary school and a village hall.

 The images on this page have been kindly supplied by Richard Wilson.